renovatebot/renovate/docs/development/zod.md

   .transform((res) => res.body);
 ```

-You can use schema parsing in the middle of `Result` transform chain:
+You can use schema parsing in the middle of the `Result` transform chain:

 ```ts
 const UserConfig = z.object({